ibm-cloud-docs/vmwaresolutions/cr/cr_ordering-services.md

 | HostVsanOverheadMemory | The number of GB of memory reserved by vSAN management regardless of disk size | GB | 7 | 0 |
 {: caption="Table 4.
 Description of variables in formula 2" caption-side="bottom"}

 [^mgmtmem]: Management cluster only.
-No memory reservation for the workload cluster, the edge gateway cluster, and the single-node management cluster.
+No memory reservation for the workload cluster, the gateway cluster, and the single-node management cluster.

 [^vspherehamem]: Management and workload clusters only.
-No hosts are reserved for the edge gateway cluster or the single-node management cluster.
+No hosts are reserved for the gateway cluster or the single-node management cluster.

 ## Procedure to order services for Cyber Recovery instances
 {: #cr_addingservices-procedure}